FBI Girl

-FBI Girl is a 1951 American film noir crime film about a female FBI employee who becomes involved in a government plot involving corruption and murder.
-The film was directed by William A. Berke, and stars Cesar Romero, George Brent and Audrey Totter.
-It was made by Lippert Pictures.
+FBI Girl is a 1951 American crime film noir about a female FBI employee who becomes involved in a government plot involving corruption and murder.
+The film was directed by William A. Berke and stars Cesar Romero, George Brent and Audrey Totter.
+It was produced and distributed by Lippert Pictures.

 Plot

-Governor Grisby is politically ambitious, as is ruthless right-hand man Blake and a man on their payroll, Chercourt, an influential lobbyist.
-There is a problem, though: Grisby is actually a wanted murderer named John Williams.
+Governor Grisby is politically ambitious, as are his ruthless right-hand man Blake and Chercourt, an influential lobbyist on their payroll.
+However, Grisby is actually a wanted murderer named John Williams.

-Fearing that the fingerprints for Williams on file with the FBI will someday be traced back to the governor, Blake coaxes petty crook Paul Craig into having his sister, Natalie, a clerk for the FBI, steal the Williams file.
+Fearing that Williams' fingerprints on file with the FBI will someday be traced back to him, Blake coaxes petty crook Paul Craig to ask his sister Natalie, a clerk for the FBI, steal the Williams file.
 She now knows too much, so Blake arranges for Natalie to be killed in a car crash.

-FBI agents Stedman and Donley begin to investigate.
+FBI agents Stedman and Donley investigate.
 Natalie's roommate is Shirley Wayne, another clerk for the FBI.
-Shirley tells them that when Natalie was visited by brother Paul at lunch, both looked extremely nervous.
+Shirley tells them that when Natalie was visited by Paul at lunch, both looked extremely nervous.

-Shirley's fiancée happens to be Chercourt.
-She is asked to go undercover, carrying a walkie-talkie, as Blake and Chercourt are still trying to get their hands on the right file so that the fingerprints can be destroyed.
-Grisby surrenders when the feds arrive.
-Blake tries to flee on a speedboat, but is shot down.
+Shirley's fiancé is revealed to be Chercourt.
+She is asked to assume an undercover identity and carry a handheld radio, as Blake and Chercourt are still trying to find the right file so that the fingerprints can be destroyed.
+Grisby surrenders when the FBI arrives, and Blake tries to flee on a speedboat but is shot.